 60 Years of Education, Research & Knowledge Advancement

-UNSW Arts & Social Sciences combines outstanding scholarship in foundational disciplines and emerging interdisciplinary fields with a commitment to public engagement and social impact.
-The social responsibility our early founders based their work on is a key faculty value to this day.
+UNSW Arts & Social Sciences combines academic excellence in traditional Arts and Social Science disciplines and emerging fields with a commitment to public engagement and social impact.
+The social responsibility our founders based their work on continues to be a core value today.

-Over the past five years, UNSW Arts & Social Sciences has undergone significant structural innovation and cultural change.
+Over the past five years, UNSW Arts & Social Sciences has undergone significant change.

 New undergraduate and postgraduate teaching programs have been introduced, and existing degrees and subjects have been reviewed and revised.
 Student preferences have significantly increased.
-Domestic enrolments have remained strong, and international enrolments have grown substantially allowing us to position ourselves as a truly global university.
-The passion of our faculty staff who are experts in their fields has ensured student satisfaction has remained high.
+Domestic enrolments have remained strong, and international enrolments have grown substantially, allowing us to position ourselves as a truly global university.
+The passion of our expert faculty staff has ensured consistently high student satisfaction.

-UNSW ranked highly in the Excellence in Research for Australia (ERA) report, placing us as a national leader in a number of disciplinary areas.
-New research centres have been established, and the Faculty has made many esteemed academics join the faulty, in research and educational capacities.
+UNSW has continuously ranked highly in the Excellence in Research for Australia (ERA) report, placing us as a national leader in several disciplinary areas.
+We’ve established new research centres and had many esteemed academics join the faulty, in both research and educational capacities.

 Looking to the Future

-Our future will continue to uphold our commitment to promote the importance of education and research in the humanities, social sciences and creative and performing arts.
+We remain committed to promoting the importance of education and research in the humanities, social sciences, and creative and performing arts.

-To achieve this we must fully leverage the contribution made by our practical insights, critical understandings and theoretical analyses across global dialogue, public discourse, efficacy in public policy and the combatting the pressing socio-cultural issues of today.
+To achieve this, we leverage the insights, understandings and theoretical analyses gathered from global conversations.
+We look at public policy and how we can combat the pressing socio-cultural issues of today.